mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 In case of successful Facebook login, it will check whether `facebook` is already a login strategy associated to the user.
 If the user doesn't yet have a `facebook` strategy associated to her, it will associate the Facebook profile ID with the user by adding a record to the store `usersStrategies`.

+This operation will fail if either the user already has a `facebook` strategy associated to her, or if that Facebook ID is already associated to a different account.

-_Note_: the new strategy is added via a REST API call, like so: `usersStrategies.apiPost( { userId: req.session.userId, strategyId: 'facebook', field1: profile.id }` so that any notification mechanism (via comet) to existing users is actually triggered.
+_Note_: the new strategy is added via a REST API call, like so: `usersStrategies.apiPost( { userId: req.session.userId, strategyId: 'facebook', field1: profile.id }` so that any notification mechanism (via comet) to existing users is actually triggered (e.g. the interface will be able to know that `login` is now a viable strategy).

 The Facebook ID is stored in `field1` in the `userStrategies` store.